 - Despite being a Schedule I drug, Delta 8 THC is federally legal and available in Missouri.

-- In Missouri, cannabis Sativa is industrial hemp commodities.
+- In Missouri, cannabis Sativa is an industrial hemp commodity.

 - As of November 6, 2018, medical marijuana is legal in Missouri.

 - State laws in Missouri are very friendly toward the industrial hemp industry.